Troubleshooting Writing Workshop: Three Common Questions

 On the other hand, if the majority of the class seems to be okay with it—if some students are working but talking, while a small number of students would rather have a silent environment—perhaps those students could listen to headphones while they write?

-Checking in with students who are not on task is always helpful.
+Checking in with students is a good way to get them back on task.
 A peer or teacher conference can happen at any point.
 If students are being unproductive it is usually because they are uncomfortable with their work—maybe they need a probing question or a suggestion to add more detail in a certain section.

 Ultimately, there isn’t one correct way to do a writing workshop.
 If students are mostly getting work done, it might be okay for them to talk and joke with each other or to share their work in a spontaneous way.